MoazTahir/Machine-Learning/Supervised Learning/Time Series Forcasting/SARIMA/README.md

 where $L$ is the lag operator and $s$ is the seasonal period (12 for monthly data).
 This structure captures repeating annual patterns while still modelling non-seasonal dynamics.
 The $(1,1,1)\times(1,1,1)_{12}$ configuration provides a strong baseline for AirPassengers.

+### Plain-Language Intuition

+Start with the ARIMA idea of differencing and autoregressive corrections, then add a second set of seasonal knobs that operate exactly one year apart.
+The model says: "remove yearly patterns, learn how the de-seasonalised signal behaves, add back the typical seasonal swing, and push the forecast forward one month at a time."
+It is essentially two ARIMA models layered together — one for immediate momentum and one for repeating yearly waves.

+### When to Reach for SARIMA

+- The series exhibits strong, regular seasonality (monthly, weekly, quarterly) alongside trends.
+- Seasonal decomposition or autocorrelation plots show spikes at multiples of the seasonal period.
+- You want classical, interpretable coefficients but standard ARIMA underfits due to cyclical behaviour.

+### Strengths & Limitations

+- **Strengths:** Combines transparency with seasonal awareness, requires modest data, and integrates seamlessly with classical diagnostics.
+- **Limitations:** Parameter search can be expensive; complex seasonality (multiple periods) may require SARIMAX or TBATS; assumes seasonality is stable through time.

 ---

 ## Dataset